-All references to 2023, 2022, 2021, 2020, and 2019 or other years are referring to our fiscal years, unless otherwise stated.
-Our fiscal years end on the Sunday closest to January 31, with fiscal 2023 ending on January 29, 2023.
+All references to 2024, 2023, 2022, 2021 and 2020 or other years are referring to our fiscal years, unless otherwise stated.
+Our fiscal years end on the Sunday closest to January 31, with fiscal 2024 ending on January 28, 2024.
 Our quarterly periods are based on thirteen-week "reporting periods" (which end on a Sunday) rather than quarterly periods consisting of three calendar months.
-As a result, each quarterly period generally is thirteen weeks, or 91 days, long, except as noted below.
+As a result, each quarterly period generally is thirteen weeks, or 91 days.
 In some years (generally once every six years) the fourth quarter will be fourteen weeks long and the fiscal year will consist of fifty-three weeks.
-The 2019 fiscal year that ended on February 3, 2019 was a 53-week fiscal year.